yoonus47/kottai/README.md

-# kottai
+# Family Website

-This repository contains files for the kottai family website.
+This repository contains files for the Kottai family website.